 PaintCare covers the cost of paint storage bins, paint transportation and recycling, and public outreach and education.

 Retailers and trade painters should visit the PaintCare web site for information on specific services.
-Painters that generate 220 pounds (or 22 gallons) or less a month of waste and other hazardous waste can operate as very small quantity generators.
+Painters that generate no more than 220 pounds (or 22 gallons) per month of waste oil-based paint and other hazardous waste can operate as very small quantity generators.
 Learn more: